y2k-key/dreoai/docs/3-Providers/0-ezLocalai.md

 ## Quick Start Guide

 Follow the instructions for setting up ezLocalai at <https://github.com/DevXT-LLC/ezlocalai>.
-Once you have it installed and running with your desired models, you can use it with vital by following the instructions below.
+Once you have it installed and running with your desired models, you can use it with uma by following the instructions below.

 ### Update your agent settings